kengentenerende/ThreatHunting/THPTHEEA.md

 ```
 The abuse within this process often comes within the different components of the login process.
 Malware sometimes abuses the SHELL registry value.
 This value should be explorer.exe.
 Another registry key that is abused by malware that works in conjunction with winlogon.exe is Userinit.

+• Shell and Userinit registry entries with undesirable values.
+• Having a parent process
+• Not running as NT Authority\SYSTEM
+• Runs out of a location that isn't \Windows\System32
 ```

 ## Windows Initialization Process (**wininit.exe**)